 Xavier’s Successes in Enhancing Research and Scholarship: In the past decade, Xavier has embarked on an ambitious, strategic initiative to enhance its scholarship and research competitiveness across all disciplines.
-For example, among the nation’s 105 Historically Black Colleges and Universities (HBCUs), Xavier currently ranks 6th in NIH funding and 1st on a per capita basis.
-Among all universities in the nation, Xavier is among the top 27% in NSF funding and among the top 16% in NIH funding.
-In Louisiana, Xavier ranks 3rd in NIH funding, behind only Tulane and the LSU System.
-In FY08-09, Xavier received a total of $22.6 million in external funding, including over $13 million dedicated to scientific research.
-In addition, individual investigator awards continue to rise.
-In the first six months of FY08-09, individual investigators were awarded a total of $2.3 million, while in first six months of FY09-10, a total of $5.4 million was awarded.
+For example, among the nation’s 105 Historically Black Colleges and Universities (HBCUs), Xavier currently ranks 6th in Health and Human Services (HHS) funding.
+Among all universities in the nation, Xavier is among the top 19% in National Science Foundation (NSF) funding and among the top 16% in HHS funding.
+In FY13-14, Xavier received a total of $19 million in external funding, including over $10 million dedicated to scientific research.

 Another example comes from our College of Pharmacy.
 There is also a national shortage of pharmacists who go on to get their Ph.D. and, because of this, a serious lack of candidates to become pharmacy faculty.
 This is one of the reasons our pharmacy faculty attempt to involve their students in research experiences so they might be stimulated to go on to obtain the Ph.D.